angstsmurf/spatterlight/README.md

 [screenshots]: http://ccxvii.net/spatterlight/screens.html "ccxvii.net: Spatterlight screenshots"

 This is beta software!
 There is no warranty: use it at your own risk.
-It is a Universal application.
 You will need Mac OS X 10.7 or higher.

 This is an updated fork of the Spatterlight source code as published in [ccxvii][ccxvii].
 Copyright 2007-2018 by Tor Andersson.